Denmark in the Eurovision Song Contest 1961

 Denmark was represented at the Eurovision Song Contest 1961 with the song "Angelique", written by Aksel V. Rasmussen, and performed by Dario Campeotto.
 The Danish participating broadcaster, Danmarks Radio (DR), organised the Dansk Melodi Grand Prix 1961 in order to select its entry for the contest.

 Before Eurovision

-Dansk Melodi Grand Prix 1961
+Melodi Grand Prix 1961

 Danmarks Radio (DR) held the Dansk Melodi Grand Prix 1961 on 19 February at the Fredericia Theatre in Fredericia, hosted by Sejr Volmer-Sørensen.
 Seven songs took part, with the winner chosen by a 10-member jury who each had 3 points to award.
 They could divide the points however they wished (i.e. they could award 1 point to three different songs, 1 and 2 points to two songs, or all 3 points to one song).

 The Dansk Melodi Grand Prix 1961 is noted for the fact that all of Danish previous Eurovision representatives - Birthe Wilke, Gustav Winckler, Raquel Rastenni, and Katy Bødtger - returned for another try.